 The STDF coordinated a high-level plenary session, entitled Effective Implementation of SPS Measures to Facilitate Safe Trade, on 30 June 2015 during the 5th Aid for Trade Global Review.

 This plenary session brought together a diverse mix of panelists who debated on how trade facilitation can be married with robust, science-and risk-based SPS controls.
-The session was moderated by Keith Rockwell (Director, Information and External Relations, World Trade Organization) and included the following panelists:
+The session was moderated by Keith Rockwell (Director, Information and External Relations, WTO) and included the following panelists:

 - Martha Byanyima, SPS Expert, Common Market for Eastern and Southern Africa